XL Airways Germany Flight 888T: Passengers and crew

-Seven people were on board, two Germans (the captain and first officer, from XL Airways) and five New Zealanders (one pilot, three aircraft engineers, and one member of the Civil Aviation Authority of New Zealand (CAA)).
+Seven people were on board, two Germans (the captain and first officer, from XL Airways) and five New Zealanders (one pilot, three aircraft engineers, and one member of the Civil Aviation Authority of New Zealand (CAA).

-The captain was 51-year-old Norbert Käppel, who had been with the airline since 24 August 1987.
-He became an Airbus A320 captain in February 2006.
+In command was 51-year-old Captain Norbert Käppel, who had been with the airline since February 2006.
+He was the airline's air and ground operations manager, having previously held this position at Aero Lloyd.
 Käppel had logged a total of 12,709 flight hours, including 7,038 hours on the Airbus A320.

-The first officer was 58-year-old Theodor Ketzer, who had been with the airline since 2 March 1988.
-He had been a first officer on the Airbus A320 since April 2006.
+The first officer was 58-year-old Theodor Ketzer, who had been with the airline since April 2006 as an A320 first officer.
+He attempted to upgrade to an A320 captain in 2007, but dropped out of the programme for "personal reasons".
 Ketzer had 11,660 flight hours, with 5,529 of them on the Airbus A320.

 The pilot from New Zealand was 52-year-old Brian Horrell, who had been with Air New Zealand since September 1986.
 He had been an Airbus A320 captain since 27 September 2004, and had 15,211 flight hours, including 2,078 hours on the Airbus A320.
 Horrell was seated in the cockpit jumpseat at the time of the accident.
 He did not speak nor understand German.

 The three aircraft engineers were 37-year-old Murray White, 49-year-old Michael Gyles, and 35-year-old Noel Marsh.
 The member of the CAA was 58-year-old Jeremy Cook.

 Accident

-The aircraft departed Perpignan–Rivesaltes Airport at 14:44 UTC.
-The overflight at Gaillac was mostly normal.
-At 15:04, though, angle-of-attack sensor number 1 became blocked, and sensor number 2 became blocked two minutes later.

-At 15:33, the aircraft started back towards Perpignan Airport, but at 15:46 UTC during final approach, the aircraft suddenly disappeared from the radar screens.